advanced-security/secret-scanning-review-action/README.md

     loop List of matching PR/Alerts
       loop List of Locations for matching PR/Alerts
-        Action->>PR:Writes an Action Warning to the message log<br/>creates an annotation associated with the file and line/col number. end
+        Action->>PR:Writes an Annotation to the message log<br/>associated with the file and line/col number.<br/>(Error/Warning based on FailOnAlert setting) end
     end

     Note right of PR: Annotations are visible<br/>on the PR Files changed rich diff

+    Action->>PR:Writes summary to log.<br/>Returns success/failure exit code based on FailOnAlert setting.

+    Note right of PR: Fail workflow check<br/>based on FailOnAlert setting.
 ```

 ## Secrets the action uses